-Solar and wind farms, hydraulic dams: the irregularity of rhythms and the variations of production volume pose difficulties for balancing the networks («how to meet market demand during slow production periods») and storing renewable energies («how to recover surplus production »).
-Hydrogen ticks all the boxes!
+Solar and wind farms, hydraulic dams – the irregularity of rhythms and the variations of production volume pose difficulties for balancing the networks (“how to meet market demand during slow production periods”) and storing renewable energies (“how to recover surplus production”).
+Hydrogen checks all the boxes!

-Energy producers, energy project developers in insular or off-grid locations (villages, eco-neighborhoods…): thanks to hydrogen carriers, you can store and recover your surplus production (MWh)
+Whether you are energy producers or energy project developers in insular or off-grid locations (villages, eco-neighborhoods, etc.): with hydrogen carriers, you can store and recover your surplus production (MWh)

-By transforming renewable source electricity into hydrogen, we offer energy producers the possibility to store their excess production in the form of hydrogen, to later be used in the networks: mobility applications, heating, construction, industry, autonomous energy solution, …
+By transforming renewable source electricity into hydrogen, we offer energy producers the possibility of storing their excess production in the form of hydrogen, to later be used in the networks: mobility applications, heating, construction, industry, autonomous energy solutions, …

 - Ease the large-scale integration & increase the share of renewables in the energy mix,

 - Compensate the intermittence of renewable energies: respond to the needs of the grid, independent of climatic factors which can affect the production of renewable energies,